An Adirondack vocabulary list

 Here are some commonly-used Adirondack terms that you might encounter while in the Adirondack Park:

-- Mud season- The brief period between winter and spring when ground thaw and snow melt create a muddy mess on trails
+Mud season– The period between winter and spring when ground thaw and snow melt create a muddy mess

-- Stick season – The brief period between fall and winter when the deciduous trees are bare but snow has yet to fly
+Stick season – The period between fall and winter when the deciduous trees are bare but snow has yet to fly

-- Black fly season – The weeks of spring and the start of summer when black fly larvae hatch and produce the flies that terrorize hikers and other outdoor recreationists
+Black fly season – The weeks of spring and the start of summer (typically Mother’s Day to Father’s Day) when black fly larvae hatch and produce the flies that terrorize anyone outside.

 Black fly illustration by Mark Joseph Sharer